altasDallas/shoes/README.md

- shoes
- It is assignment for interview.
+ # It is assignment for interview.
  WebdriverIO/TypeScript/Cucumber framework
  It has been created from scratch.
 All framwork created by Altas Huseyin.